jbuitt/nwwsoi-controller/README.md

 This software provides a download client and web dashboard for downloading "products" from NWWS-OI ([NOAA Weather Wire - Open Interface](https://www.nws.noaa.gov/nwws/).
 NOAA Weather Wire is a satellite data collection and dissemination system operated by the [National Weather Service](http://weather.gov).
 Its purpose is to provide state and federal government, commercial users, media and private citizens with timely delivery of meteorological, hydrological, climatological and geophysical information.

-This client was developed and tested on [Ubuntu 22.04](http://ubuntu.com) using the following open-source software stack:
+This client was developed and tested on [Ubuntu 22.04](http://ubuntu.com) (64-bit) and Raspberry Pi OS (64-bit) using the following open-source software stack:

 * [Docker](https://www.docker.com/) - Container tool
 * [Docker Compose](https://docs.docker.com/compose/) - Multi-container orchestration tool